for Cold Climate Housing and much more

 Camouflage is the technique for simply living with a moving crack.
 During the next renovation you can change the way you attach the drywall – but nothing is going to stop the truss from moving up and down.

-Keywords: Lighting, Drywall, Plaster, Decoration, Joints, Fading, Walls, Lifting, Renovation, Colour, Plants, Molding, Trim, Tip, Truss, Moving, Ceiling, Crown Molding, Cracks, Techniques, Problems
+Keywords: Lighting, Drywall, Plaster, Joints, Decoration, Fading, Lifting, Renovation, Colour, Walls, Plants, Molding, Trim, Tip, Truss, Moving, Ceiling, Crown Molding, Cracks, Techniques, Problems

 Article 1217